Search by Keyword

 Songwriting History

 Jerry Leiber and Mike Stoller are known as one of the most popular and influential songwriting teams in the history of popular music.
-After meeting in Los Angeles and finding that they both shared a particular love for rhythm and blues, they began writing songs together.
+After meeting in Los Angeles and finding that they both shared a particular fascination with rhythm and blues, they began writing songs together.
 One of their first efforts was their 1951 composition "Kansas City," which was recorded under the title "K.C.
 Loving," by Little Willie Littlefield in 1952 on Federal Records.
 Ralph Bass of Federal Records changed the title to something he thought sounded a little "hipper."

 The original lyrics to this song were considered a little risqué for its time, including the line "they got a crazy way of loving there and I'm gonna get me some."
 One of the first cover versions of the song was recorded on November 29th, 1955 by Little Richard.
 While he kept pretty strict to the original lyrics, he incorporated a recurring "Bye-bye, baby, bye" section to the song in his own flamboyant style.
 This version of the song did not get a single release but took a back seat to his high energy original compositions, such as "Long Tall Sally" and "Rip It Up."